 - The heel counter is slightly more rigid than before, which can be uncomfortable for your feet, especially on long runs

-- The toe bumper does not do a very good job at protecting your forefoot as it is quite soft
+- The toe bumper does not do an excellent job at protecting your forefoot as it is quite soft

-This shoes seamless 3D printed upper gives the shoe an excellent, comfortable feel.
+This seamless shoes 3D printed upper gives the shoe an excellent, comfortable feel.
 The sure-lace system helps to keep the shoes secured to your feet all day.
-However, the shoes do feel a little longer and larger than usual, so it is recommended that you try them on first before committing to a size.
+However, the shoes do feel a little longer and a perfect than usual, so it is recommended that you try them on first before committing to a size.

 - Reflective tongue mesh allows you to be seen from up to 800 feet away